How Microsoft Teams & Skype for Business are Coexisting

 The simplest possible deployment options are Teams only & Skype only, as they only require only one app and not two.
 As you might assume, a Teams-only user will use Teams for all communication and a Skype-only user will use Skype for all communication with no data or conversation history is shared between the two.
 In either situation, users can join existing meetings or calls taking place in the other app but can’t initiate one.
 Choosing a Teams or Skype only deployment will limit confusion among users while allowing them to join the calls and/or meetings they need using the other app.

 In Islands Mode, Skype for Business and Teams operate as two separate, standalone products that do not communicate with each other in any way.
 As such, there is no interoperability between the two and it is up to the organization to determine how they plan to use each one.
 This lets organizations pick and choose how each app is used to best fit how they operate, but requires good communication to avoid confusion and a well thought out exit strategy.
+Islands Mode allows for the richest Teams experience and is the recommended upgrade path for those companies who adopted Skype for Business Online.

-Skype for Business with Teams collaboration (upcoming)
+Skype for Business with Teams collaboration

 This method also makes use of both apps, but unlike Islands Mode, Teams is used only for its channels, teams, and file sharing.
 This allows companies to take advantage of their existing investment in Skype for Business and begin the process of adopting Teams at the same time.
 Skype for Business is used for instant messaging, audio/video calling, and meetings in this mode.
 The Skype for Business with Teams Collaboration and Meetings mode works the same way, just with Teams as the meetings platform instead of Skype for Business.